-This document contains information affecting the National Defense of the United States within the meaning of the Espionage Law, Title 18, U. S. C., Section 793 and 794.
-Its transmission or release, in whole or in part, in any manner to unauthorized persons is prohibited.
+"This document contains information affecting the National Defense of the United States within the meaning of the Espionage Law, Title 18, U. S. C., Section 793 and 794.
+Its transmission or communication of its contents in any manner to any unauthorized person is illegal."